There are a lot of moving parts to a Google Ads Campaign.

 How often will often depend on the size of your account.

-You Changed Your Mind on A Recommendation You Already Dismissed
+Changing Your Mind on A Recommendation You Dismissed

 If you’ve dismissed a recommendation and wish not you’d learned more about it or even implemented it.
 Don’t worry.
 Google has a dismissed tab on the recommendations tab you can click on that will bring back those you’ve dismissed.